LASIK Eye Surgery San Diego

 Do you suffer from poor vision and wish that you could see clearly without glasses or contacts?
 If so, then LASIK eye surgery with Dr. Richard Burns may be right for you!
-Dr. Burns is a highly skilled San Diego LASIK surgeon who has treated many patients throughout the Southern California region, including Temecula, Hemet, Sun City and Murrieta.
+Dr. Burns is a highly skilled LASIK Surgeon in San Diego who has treated many patients throughout the Southern California region, including Temecula, Hemet, Sun City and Murrieta.
 From his main offices in San Diego, he offers the best technology combined with extensive surgical experience for his Southern California patients.
 The most popular type of refractive surgery in San Diego is LASIK.
 In the paragraphs below, Dr. Burns describes the LASIK procedure along with the benefits that patients experience from it, and explains what makes a patient an ideal candidate for laser eye surgery.

 What is LASIK Eye Surgery?

 LASIK (laser-assisted in situ keratomileusis) is a type of laser vision correction surgery used to treat nearsightedness, farsightedness and/or astigmatism.
 This procedure has helped millions of people in the United States and abroad eliminate or reduce their dependence on glasses and contact lenses.
 While LASIK might be the most popular laser refractive surgery, there are several other types of laser vision correction treatments.
 For example, PRK – the “original” laser eye surgery – is still being performed on thousands of patients every year.
 In addition to PRK, Dr. Burns also offers his San Diego laser eye surgery patients the advanced LASEK procedure and the sophisticated iLASIK treatment.